Visual Functions Laboratory

 Our human and animal work has defined the effect that normal ageing and the ocular diseases, ARMD, diabetes and glaucoma, can have on vision.
 In particular we are interested in developing tests that can detect and monitor these processes.
 Students in the Visual Functions Laboratory learn computing skills, modelling methods, electrophysiological and/or psychophysical methods.
 Collaborative projects provide a broad experience in anatomy, system physiology, neuroscience and/or ocular biochemistry.

-- Dr Bang Bui, Ocular Physiology Laboratory, Department of Optometry and Vision Sciences
+- A/Prof Bang Bui, Ocular Physiology Laboratory, Department of Optometry and Vision Sciences

-- A/Prof Allison McKendrick, Clinical Psychophysics Laboratory, Department of Optometry and Vision Sciences
+- Prof Allison McKendrick, Clinical Psychophysics Laboratory, Department of Optometry and Vision Sciences

-- Dr Laura Downie, Anterior Eye, Clinical Trials, and Research Translation Unit, Department of Optometry and Vision Sciences
+- A/Prof Laura Downie, Anterior Eye, Clinical Trials, and Research Translation Unit, Department of Optometry and Vision Sciences

 This Research Group doesn't currently have any projects